VersatileVats/ReferMedi/README.md

 - Pending (P): If the referral is still pending i.e. the referred-to hospital has not responded to the request

+There are other functionalities also, as you will read this documenttation then you will find them.

 ## How I built it
 I thought web application will be an important part of making the project accessible to every hospital because in this manner more and more hospitals can collaborate on this platform.
 So I used PHP, bootstrap, and HTML for making a site that can prove to be an efficient solution for the above-stated problem.
 I have routed various actions of the user such that the hospital can have a seamless experience in using the application.